apache/inlong-website/docs/quick_start/data_sync/mysql_starrocks_example.md

 done
 ```

-Add a total of 1000 pieces of data to the `source_table`:
+Modify the variables in the script according to the actual environment, and add a total of 1000 pieces of data to the `source_table`:

 ![Result Source](img/mysql_starrocks/result_source.png)